 - If you lose a wallet, purse or paperwork that has your child’s Social Security information, be sure to report them missing.

 Paper trails exist on paper and electronically.
-Protecting your child from identity theft can help prevent future financial and other serious ramifications.
+Protecting your child from identity theft can help prevent future financial and other serious ramifications, such as consumer debt.

 What About Your Child’s Personal Information on Social Media?